Liberal groups turn up heat on Biden to press for ending filibuster on voting bill

 The petition to the White House stopped short of entirely ending the filibuster, limiting it to passing the voting bill.
 However, ending the filibuster for the voting bill would be a step toward getting rid of the rule to pass a number of liberal goals.

-“The filibuster stands in the way of DC statehood.
+“The filibuster stands in the way of D.C. statehood.
 We need the president for leverage,” Rep. Eleanor Holmes Norton, District of Columbia Democrat, said.

 Sign up for Daily Newsletters